AdrianToman1/Angular-UI-Breadcrumbs/README.md

-# uiBreadcrumbs Directive
+# Angular UI-Breadcrumbs

-UI-Breadcrumbs auto-generates breadcrumbs from [UI-Router](https://ui-router.github.io/) routes.
+Angular UI-Breadcrumbs auto-generates breadcrumbs from [UI-Router](https://ui-router.github.io/) routes.

 This repository has been forked from the [original repo](https://github.com/michaelbromley/angularUtils/tree/master/src/directives/uiBreadcrumbs
 ) by @michaelbromley, which is no longer being maintained.